Crisis escalates in Virginia; top 3 Democrats under fire

 Democrats have expressed fear that the uproar over the governor could jeopardize their chances of taking control of the GOP-dominated Virginia legislature this year.
 The party made big gains in 2017, in part because of a backlash against President Donald Trump, and has moved to within striking distance of a majority in both houses.

-At the state Capitol, lawmakers were practically dumbstruck over the fast-moving events, with Democratic Sen. Barbara Favola saying, "I have to take a breath and think about this.
-This is moving way too quickly.
-My goal is to be fair to everyone concerned."
+At the Capitol, lawmakers were dumbstruck over the day's developments, with Democratic Sen. Barbara Favola saying, "I have to take a breath and think about this.
+This is moving way too quickly."
 GOP House Majority Leader Todd Gilbert said it would be "reckless" to comment.
 "There's just too much flying around," he said.

+The chairman of the Virginia Legislative Black Caucus, Del.
+Lamont Bagby, said, "We've got a lot to digest."

+Herring, 57, went public after rumors of a blackface photo of him began circulating at the Capitol.
+But in his statement, he said nothing about the existence of a photo.

 In his statement, Herring said he and two friends dressed up to look like rappers they listened to, including Kurtis Blow, admitting: "It sounds ridiculous even now writing it."

 "That conduct clearly shows that, as a young man, I had a callous and inexcusable lack of awareness and insensitivity to the pain my behavior could inflict on others," he said.
 But he also said: "This conduct is in no way reflective of the man I have become in the nearly 40 years since."

 Northam has come under pressure from nearly the entire state and national Democratic establishment to resign after the discovery of a photo on his profile page in the Eastern Virginia Medical School yearbook of someone in blackface standing next to a person in a Ku Klux Klan hood and robe.

-Northam admitted at first that he was in the photo without saying which costume he was wearing.
-A day later, he denied he was in the picture.
+He admitted at first that he was in the photo without saying which costume he was wearing, then denied it a day later.
 But he acknowledged he once used shoe polish to blacken his face and look like Michael Jackson at a dance contest in Texas in 1984, when he was in the Army.

-Herring came down hard on Northam when the yearbook photo surfaced, condemning it as "indefensible," ''profoundly offensive," and "shocking and deeply disappointing."
+Herring came down hard on Northam when the yearbook photo surfaced, condemning it as "indefensible," ''profoundly offensive" and "shocking and deeply disappointing."
 He said that it was no longer possible for Northam to lead the state.

-Herring earned bachelor's and master's degrees from the University of Virginia and his law degree from the University of Richmond, and served as a county supervisor and a state senator before getting elected attorney general in 2013 by just 165 votes out of more than 2.2 million cast.
-He won re-election by a more comfortable margin in 2017.

-Shortly after taking office for his first term, Herring announced he would no longer defend the state's ban on gay marriage, saying it was time for Virginia "to be on the right side of history and the right side of the law."
+Herring, who was elected to his second four-year term in 2017, announced when he first took office that he would no longer defend the state's ban on gay marriage, saying it was time for Virginia "to be on the right side of history."

 A federal judge overturned the ban, citing Herring's opposition, and Virginia began issuing marriage licenses to same-sex couples in 2014, nearly a full year before the U.S. Supreme Court legalized gay marriage nationwide.